jamesthekee/password-manager/README.md

 This was produced for my coursework for AQA A-Level project.

 DISCLAIMER
-This is not proffesional don't actually use this to store passwords as I cannot assure that this is secure against any modern methods of hacking... bla bla bla you get the point
+This is not professional don't actually use this to store passwords as I cannot assure that this is secure against any modern methods of hacking... bla bla bla you get the point

 HOW TO USE